Dhanvin1520/PricePulse/README.md

 not able to commit the updated file due to error in commit .env file

-A simple tool to track Amazon product prices.

 ## Tech Stack
 - Backend: Flask (Python)